 Hit Up the Grocery Store or Sign Up for Meal Delivery

-Chances are you finished out 2017 eating a lot of meals away from home or not being able to control your choices at parties and gatherings.
-Make a goal to spend more time in your kitchen in 2018.
+Chances are you finished out the previous year eating a lot of meals away from home or not being able to control your choices at parties and gatherings.
+Make a goal this year to spend more time in your kitchen.
 This means going to the grocery store once per week to have the foods available to prepare balanced meals and snacks.
 Or, consider signing up for a meal delivery service such as Hello Fresh or Blue Apron to take the guesswork out of three meals per week.
 Check out my previous blog with my review of Hello Fresh.

 Try Something New